 Here’s what the finished cover letter address area could look like:

 Pro Tip: Just how important is a cover letter?
 Super important!
-Over 45% of HR managers say they’ll reject your application if you don’t include one!
+Nearly half of HR managers say they’ll reject your application if you don’t include one!

 Starting Off on the Right Foot